 He has worked with the such distinguished conductors as James Conlon, Sir Andrew Davis, Sir Colin Davis, Christoph von Dohnányi, Charles Dutoit, Christoph Eschenbach, Valery Gergiev, Bernard Haitink, Mariss Jansons, James Levine, Sir Charles Mackerras, Zubin Mehta, Franz Welser-Möst, Kent Nagano, Sir Simon Rattle, David Robertson, Donald Runnicles, Esa-Pekka Salonen, and Jeffrey Tate.

 The 2013-2014 season began with Mr. Held returning to the Canadian Opera Company in Toronto to sing Balstrode in “Peter Grimes” as part of the Benjamin Britten Centennial Celebration.
+He received the 2014 DORA Award, “Outstanding Performance-Male” (Presented by the Toronto Alliance for the Performing Arts) for his performance.
 He then sang concert performances of the opera in St. Louis and in New York (Carnegie Hall) with the St. Louis Symphony Orchestra.
 Mr. Held appeared for the first time with Opera San Antonio in semi-staged performances of “Rusalka”.
 He is returned to The Minnesota Opera to sing the role of the Mogul in Argento’s “The Dream of Valentino”.
-He hen traveled to Munich to sing one of his signature roles, Jockanaan, in “Salome”.
-He will then sing concert performances of the opera with The Philadelphia Orchestra under the baton of Yannick Nézet-Séguin.
-Later, he will return to The Cleveland Orchestra to sing the role of The Forester in Janáček’s “The Cunning Little Vixen”.
-He will then return to Munich to sing the title role in “Der Fliegende “Holländer” at the Bavarian State Opera.
+He then traveled to Munich to sing one of his signature roles, Jockanaan, in “Salome”.
+He sang performances of the opera with The Philadelphia Orchestra under the baton of Yannick Nézet-Séguin.
+Later, returned to The Cleveland Orchestra to sing the role of The Forester in Janáček’s “The Cunning Little Vixen”.
+He also returned to Munich to sing the title role in “Der Fliegende “Holländer” at the Bavarian State Opera.

 The 2012-2013 season has had Mr. Held singing the role of Orest in a new production of "Elektra" at the Lyric Opera of Chicago.
 He then sang the role of Der Wanderer (Wotan) in the Fura dels Baus production of "Siegfried" at the Teatro de la Maestranza in Seville.
 He appeared at Carnegie Hall in a performance of "L'enfance du Christ" with the New York Choral Society and returned to the Canadian Opera Company to sing Kurwenal in "Tristan und Isolde”.
 He sang the role of Hans Sachs in concert performances of “Die Meistersinger von Nürnberg" in Tokyo, and sang Wotan in “Das Rheingold” at the Gran Teatre del Liceu in Barcelona.
 In May, 2013, he will sing one of his most performed roles, Jochanaan, in “Salome” and later appear at The Cincinnati May Festival in a gala concert honoring Richard Wagner and Giuseppe Verdi.
 He will sing, as the baritone soloist, in Britten’s “War Requiem” at the Grant Park Music Festival in Chicago in June, 2013.
 A performance of excerpts from Wagner Operas will be presented with famed soprano, Christine Brewer, at The Blossom Festival with The Cleveland Orchestra in July of 2013 to complete the season.

-Mr. Held has established a close relationship with the Canadian Opera over he past few seasons.
-He is a three time nominee for a Dora Mavor Moore Award which are annually presented by the Toronto Alliance for the Performing Arts.
+Mr. Held has established a close relationship with the Canadian Opera.
+He is a five time nominee for a Dora Mavor Moore Award which are annually presented by the Toronto Alliance for the Performing Arts.

 Mr. Held sang the role of Don Pizzaro for the 2003 EMI Classics recording of Beethoven’s “Fidelio” with The Berlin Philharmonic under the baton of Sir Simon Rattle.
 Mr. Held can be seen in the title role on the 2005 Harmonia Mundi DVD recording of “Cardillac” from The Paris Opera lead by Kent Nagano.
 He appears as Donner on the 1990 Deutsche Grammaphone DVD recording of “Das Rheingold” from The Metropolitan Opera conducted by James Levine.
 Also from The Met, Mr. Held can be seen as Peter on the 2008 EMI DVD recording of Humperdink’s “Hansel and Gretel” staged by Richard Jones and conducted by Vladimir Jurowski.
 In September 2011, Orfeo Records released a live recording of “Rusalka” that was made at the Salzburg Festival in 2008 with Mr. Held, Piotr Beczala, Camilla Nylund and the Cleveland Orchestra under the baton of Franz Welser-Möst.
 A DVD recording from the 2011 Baden-Baden production of “Salome”, directed by Nikolaus Lehnhoff, was recently released on the Arthaus Musik label.